dalloglio/reverse-proxy-load-balancer-nginx/README.md

 }
 ```

-And also notice the reverse proxy I did in the server configuration, pointing the named upstream app:
+And also notice the reverse proxy I made in the server configuration, pointing the named upstream app:

 ```properties
 server {